 Academic inquiry and self-discovery go hand-in-hand.
 We encourage you to ask the big questions: What are my values?
 How can my passions contribute to the greater good?
 What is my calling?

-We have created an academic culture that has earned us a place among the nation's top 25 institutions of higher learning in the country, according to surveys from U.S. News & World Report, Princeton Review, Time, Kiplinger's Report and others.
+A Notre Dame education is designed around enduring questions and students are given the resources to explore the answers.
+We’ve created an academic culture that has earned us a place among the nation’s top 25 institutions of higher learning, according to surveys from U.S. News & World Report, Princeton Review, Time, Kiplinger’s Report, and others.

-You have over 70 paths to a bachelor degree.
-Choose one (or two).
+You have more than 70 paths to a bachelor’s degree.
+The choice is yours.